Illegal logging

 What are we doing?

 Our partners in Latin America and the Caribbean are tackling illegal logging at the source – lobbying for strong laws and monitoring systems to regulate logging, introducing reforestation schemes, supporting local communities in gaining access to and sustainably managing natural resources.
+In spite of the risks associated with this work, our partners continue trying to persuade their governments that protecting forests is both a social and economic investment for their country's long term sustainability and survival.
+Our Central America programme continues to develop collaborative work and strategic alliances with other environmental organisations to ensure that this work continues.

-In cooperation with the leading global law firm Mayer Brown, we have also produced a Climate Change Legal Reference Guide which sets out key laws on forestry and water in the context of climate change.
+In cooperation with the leading global law firm Mayer Brown International, we also produced a Climate Change Legal Reference Guide which sets out key laws on forestry and water in the context of climate change.
 The guide aims to help organisations working on climate change to understand the key principles underpinning international environmental law.
 The guide is available to download in English (470k PDF) and Spanish (515k PDF).

 In April 2010, following lobbying by Progressio, the UK Department for the Environment, Food and Rural Affairs (DEFRA) introduced tough new timber procurement guidelines for the UK public sector.
 These mean that wood imported into the UK to be used by public bodies such as local authorities, schools and hospitals must come from environmentally sustainable sources and have been produced in a socially responsible way – with respect for community tenure and forest management practices, and safeguards for forest workers’ employment rights.